jianhaoti/minimalistic-personal-page/blogPosts/bias-variance.md

 $$\text{}$$

-The answer is not really?
-Built into Gauss-Markov are stronger assumptions on the errors, but more importantly, the underlying assumption that the true function $f$ is linear in the features.
+The answer kind of?
+First, realize that built into Gauss-Markov are stronger assumptions on the errors, but more importantly, the underlying assumption that the true function $f$ is linear in the features.
 In other words, we assume that

 $$
 \begin{equation}